-You submit a claim, with receipts, to the hospital cashiers department on the day of your appointment and they reimburse you in cash.
+You submit a claim, with receipts, to the hospital cashier's department on the day of your appointment and they reimburse you in cash.

-If it would be difficult to pay for travel upfront and then claim money back, contact the cashiers department to explain your difficulty and ask for payment in advance.
+If it would be difficult to pay for travel upfront and then claim money back, contact the cashier's department to explain your difficulty and ask for payment in advance.
+Alternatively contact your local Integrated Care Board (ICB) for advice.